dwyl/learn-pre-commit/README.md

 Think of **pre-commit** as an automatic [checklist](http://en.wikipedia.org/wiki/Checklist) for your code.
-The checks prevents people from committing code that does not meet the required standards, saving *everyone* time.
+The checks prevent people from committing code that does not meet the required standards, saving *everyone* time.
 Imagine *never* having to read sloppy code again...!